wgoodall01/wsc2019/Wolfram Community Post/readme.md

 > some cool-looking stuff here

-All of those preprocessing methods reduce the dimensionality of the images, but it turns out that they reduce the *wrong* dimensions.
+All of those preprocessing methods reduce the dimensionality of the images, but it turns out that they focus on the wrong features in the process.
 Our network was supposed to pick up on the large patterns: rivers, landmasses, and so on.
 When we segmented images, the network was forced to focus on the small details we highlighted.
 All in all, preprocessing using traditional CV was a failure.

 We also tried training a convolutional neural network from scratch on the images, which also failed.
 The network would, at first, immediately overfit the training set.
 When we reduced its size, it would fail to converge at all.
 Despite hours of tweaking, this method did not work either.